kdroidFilter/KosherKotlin/README.md

 To add KosherKotlin as a dependency to your project, add the following dependency:

 ## Dependency
 The library is currently in the process of transitioning to Kotlinx-DateTime.
 Once the transition is complete, multiple target dependencies will be supported.

 Until then, you can copy the `zmanim` folder into your project.

 Unfortunately, I did not develop on a branch, so master is not tested and stable.

-You can checkout [the commit before the transition](https://github.com/Sternbach-Software/KosherKotlin/commit/177ab9314e468f19fcd04ec47eb22d12eccf2210), when the library only supported Kotlin/JVM, and copy the files in `zmanim`.
+If you only need Kotlin/JVM support, you can checkout [the commit before the transition](https://github.com/Sternbach-Software/KosherKotlin/commit/177ab9314e468f19fcd04ec47eb22d12eccf2210), when the library only supported Kotlin/JVM and was tested and stable, and copy the files in `zmanim`.

 ## Usage